-The other driver is the maximum number of availability test.
-The figure shows a simulation where the maximum drops to 4 instead of 6.
+The other driver is the maximum number of availability tests.
+The figure shows a simulation where the maximum number of tests drops to 4 instead of 6.
 The reduction in the maximum of number of tests decreases the average number of tests by 2.2, to reach 4.5.
 One can also observe that the lower the limitation is, the higher is the occurrence of tests at the limit (65% for a limit of 4 and 53% for a limit of 6).
-The tails of the distribution are also thinner.
-Intuitively, a lower number of test also reduce the chance of failure.
+The tail of the distribution is also thinner.
+Intuitively, a lower number of tests also reduces the chance of failure.